 Many of Generations’ long-time employees started their career as a teller.
 So if you think you’d like to work for a credit union department someday—say in Finance, IT, Human Resources, Marketing, etc.—then a teller position may be a good place to start!

-- You’ll receive benefits!
 Even part-timers receive healthcare, vision and dental benefits.
-If you’re close to aging off of your parents or guardians’ insurance, you can rest assured that you won’t be without insurance options.
+If you’re close to aging off of your parents insurance, you know you won’t be without insurance options.
 You’ll also receive paid time off, tuition reimbursement, a 6% match on a 401(k), and inclusion in the Generations pension plan.*

 So what skills or work experience do you need to be a teller?
 Here are some of the requirements:

 - You’ll need to have six months of cash handling experience and a history of accurate transactions.
 This could include work experience as a cashier at a restaurant or retail store.

 - You’ll need six months of a financial institution and/or retail experience.

 - An outgoing personality goes a long way in a teller position!